FlickerNiko/SAC-QMIX/README.md

 # SAC-QMIX

+Algorithm that combines QMIX with SAC for Multi-Agent Reinforcement Learning.

 ## Requirements

 SMAC

-pytorch(GPU support recommanded while training)
+pytorch (GPU support recommanded while training)

 tensorboard

 StarCraft II

 For the installation of SMAC and StarCraft II, refer to the repository of [SMAC](https://github.com/oxwhirl/smac).